kevin931/PyCytoData/README.md

 # PyCytoData
 > An elegant data analysis tool for CyTOF.

 This package is an all-in-one CyTOF data analysis package for your experiments.
 From loading datasets to DR and evaluation, you have a consistent interface and readable code every step along the way.
 There is also support for some of ``HDCytoData``'s benchmark datasets as originally implemented in R by Weber & Soneson (2019) in [this repository](https://github.com/lmweber/HDCytoData).
 Why wait?
-Start your PyCytoData journal right here, right now!
+Start your PyCytoData journey right here, right now!

 ## Installation